 Our school’s values are always aligned: Foremost we are here to observe, respect, and support the children’s inquiries.
 We approach a child’s interest in literacy in the same way that we do a child’s interest in painting: we observe, document, reflect, collaborate, and support the continued exploration of the child.
 If a child shows interest in reading or letters (which nearly all of them do at some point during the school year), we honor that interest and help that child develop skills in that area.

-It is critical that SCC teachers treat each child as an individual, respect the child’s level of development, and do everything possible to promote growth for each one.
+Our SCC teachers treat each child as an individual, respect the child’s level of development, and do everything possible to promote growth for each one.

 Do you offer extended hours (early drop off or late pickup)?